GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Dataset applications

 \subsection{Locomotion and Navigation}

 The GrandTour dataset supports the development of locomotion and navigation capabilities for legged robots.
-All deployments are collected using the same locomotion controller, and the robot is deliberately and safely teleoperated throughout the environment with specific navigation goals or inspection targets in mind.
-In the following, we highlight recent projects that directly benefited from the GrandTour dataset or extended it:
+All deployments are collected using the reinforcement-learning locomotion controller of \citet{miki2022learning}, and the robot is deliberately and safely teleoperated throughout the environment with specific navigation goals or inspection targets in mind.
+In the following, we highlight projects that directly benefited from the GrandTour dataset or extended it:

 \textbf{NaviTrace:} This project \citep{navitrace} uses a subset of the HDR camera images within GrandTour to establish a visual question answering (VQA) benchmark.
 This benchmark evaluates the capabilities of vision-language models to generate navigation behavior.
 Specifically, human-annotators perform a key frame selection and annotate the selected key frames with navigation task instructions and an image trace (set of image coordinates) defining the navigation behavior, for different robot embodiments.
 This dataset enables evaluating and fine-tuning Vision-Language models for navigation.